stridebn/Enigma_Sim/README.md

    + To set up your own settings file, see [Formatting Settings](#formatting-settings)
    + To specify an input file, such as the included SampleText.txt, include it as a second argument, `java Enigma Settings.txt SampleText.txt`
    + The executable accepts any .txt file as a settings file, but it must be properly formatted or the program will fail.
 If no .txt files are included in the execution statement, the program will fail.
+   + To output to a text file, you can specify ` > out.txt` at the end of the execute statement, where out.txt could be any text file name (the statement will output a new file if the named one does not exist).

 #### Formatting Settings
-There are two properly formatted settings files included in this program: Settings.txt and Settings2.txt
+There are two properly formatted settings files included in this program: Settings.txt and Settings2.txt.
+Include no additional whitespace except when explicitly mentioned below.
 + *Line 1*: Specifies the rotors in L-R orientation.
 INCLUDE DELIMITING SPACES
    + There are 5 possible rotors, 1 - 5.
 The original enigma used a combination of 3 rotors, with no duplicates.
    + To specify rotor pattern 1, 5, 3 for example, the first line would be `1 5 3`